johnstonskj/thrift-specs/docs/protocol-api.md

 set-size       = i32 ;
 ```

 They key point to notice is that ALL messages are just one wrapped <struct>.
 Depending upon the message type, the <struct> can be interpreted as the argument list to a function, the return value of a function, or an exception.
+This means that an encoding that has no explicit message termination can assume that the termination of the struct immediately after the message header terminates the message itself.

 ## Messages

-A *Message* contains:
+A message header, `message-begin`, contains:

-* _Name_, a string (can be empty).
+* `method-name`, a `T_STRING` (can be empty).
-* _Message type_, a message types, one of `Call`, `Reply`, `Exception` and `Oneway`.
+* `message-type`, a message types, one of `T_CALL`, `T_REPLY`, `T_EXCEPTION` and `T_ONEWAY`.
-* _Sequence id_, a signed int32 integer.
+* `message-seqid`, a `T_I32`.

 The *sequence id* is a simple message id assigned by the client.
 The server will use the same sequence id in the
 message of the response.
 The client uses this number to detect out of order responses.
 Each client has an int32 field
 which is increased for each message.
 The sequence id simply wraps around when it overflows.

-The *name* indicates the service method name to invoke.
+The *method name* indicates the service method name to invoke.
 The server copies the name in the response message.

-When the *multiplexed protocol* is used, the name contains the service name, a colon `:` and the method name.
-The
-multiplexed protocol is not compatible with other protocols.
+> When the *[multiplexed protocol](https://johnstonskj.github.io/thrift-specs/protocol-multiplex)* is used, the name contains the service name, a colon `:` and the method name.
+The multiplexed protocol is not compatible with other protocols.

 The *message type* indicates what kind of message is sent.
-Clients send requests with TMessages of type `Call` or
+Clients send requests with TMessages of type `T_CALL` or
-`Oneway` (step 1 in the protocol exchange).
-Servers send responses with messages of type `Exception` or `Reply` (step
+`T_ONEWAY` (step 1 in the protocol exchange).
+Servers send responses with messages of type `T_EXCEPTION` or `T_REPLY` (step
 3).
+See [RPC Message Exchange](#RPC-Message-Exchange) for more details.

-Type `Reply` is used when the service method completes normally.
+Type `T_REPLY` is used when the service method completes normally.
 That is, it returns a value or it throws one of the
 exceptions defined in the Thrift IDL file.

-Type `Exception` is used for other exceptions.
+Type `T_EXCEPTION` is used for other exceptions.
 That is: when the service method throws an exception that is not declared
 in the Thrift IDL file, or some other part of the Thrift stack throws an exception.
 For example when the server could
 not encode or decode a message or struct.